-The new firmware update improves stability and performance when changing between power states.
-The update is listed as an “August 1 release” on the Surface Pro 3 Update History page.
+The new firmware update improves battery life while device is in Connected Standby.
+The update is listed as an “October 17 release” on the Surface Pro 3 Update History page.

 - Getting the Updates via Windows Update